k-kruusi/checkers/README.md

 CheckersProvider - hoist the state data, timers, and provides access to useReducer to dispatch events.

-NextMoveInspectorProvider - calculates the potentials moves for tiles you hover over or give it.
+NextMoveProvider - calculates the potentials moves for tiles you hover over or give it.

 ComputerPlayerProvider - does the logic of selecting the computers moves